Get the highlights in your inbox every week.

-10 open source alternatives to Minecraft
+5 open source alternatives to Minecraft

-There's no denying that Minecraft is a favorite game to millions.
+There's no denying that Minecraft is a favorite game for millions.
 And being written in Java enables it to run on a variety of platforms, including Linux.
 With a huge modding community, there are countless Minecraft tinkerers out there who would love to be able to get under the hood and play around with the source code themselves.
 Unfortunately, the source is not available to the general public.But there's good news.
 Minecraft's popularity has led to many attempts to recreate the game, and others in a similar vein, as open source software.
 Interested in a free Minecraft alternative?
 Here's a quick look at some clones and derivatives out there that you really ought to check out.

-These projects are in widely varying levels of completion, and serve a number of different goals.
+These projects are in widely varying levels of completion and serve a number of different goals.
 Some seek to duplicate the Minecraft experience completely, or to at least provide a very similar experience.
 Others are taking the voxel-based gaming concept in entirely new directions, and still others are really more of a framework to help you build your own game or creation.

 Minetest is open source under the LGPL, and is written primarily in C++ so it's fairly fast compared to some others written in scripting languages.
 Minetest runs on Windows, OS X, Linux, Android, FreeBSD, and possibly other operating systems as well.
 Check out the source code on GitHub.

 Terasology might win the award for the most beautiful rendering engine in the pack; its shadows are both ominous and spectacular.
-What started out as an experiment in procedural terrain generation has turned into a full-featured game, complete with multiplayer and a number of addon modules installed by default to let you try out different gameplay mechanics.
+What started out as an experiment in procedural terrain generation has turned into a full-featured game, complete with multiplayer and a number of add-on modules installed by default to let you try out different gameplay mechanics.

 Voxel.js is put together as a number of related projects, meaning you can use as much or as little of the code as you wish when you craft your perfect game.
 The main library, voxel-engine, is a fairly basic engine for rendering boxy scenes, but there are over 200 additional add-onsavailable.
 Check out the gallery for some ideas of what others have built with the engine.
-The main engine is released under a BSD-style license; other addons may be licensed differently, so it's worth checking before you make assumptions.
+The main engine is released under a BSD-style license; other add-ons may be licensed differently, so it's worth checking before you make assumptions.

-Because it is so close to the original, TrueCraft has taken great pains to avoid copyright issues by only allowing code from developers who have not decompiled or otherwise had access to the original game's source code, though those who have are welcome to contribute in other ways.
+Because it is so close to the original, TrueCraft has taken great pains to avoid copyright issues by allowing code only from developers who have not decompiled or otherwise had access to the original game's source code, though those who have are welcome to contribute in other ways.
 TrueCraft is written in C# and is open source under an MIT license.

 Craft is made available under an MIT license.